-If your unit is not labeled, you can calculate the size breaker you need by adding up the wattage of all the components listed on the nameplate.
-Most residential breakers are 15 or 20 amps, which should be adequate for a typical 5,000 BTU window air conditioner.
+For units without a label, you can calculate the necessary breaker size by summing the wattage of all components listed on the nameplate.
+Residential circuit breakers are commonly 15 or 20 amps, and a 20-amp breaker is usually sufficient for a 5,000 BTU air conditioner.
+However, for units with higher amperage ratings, a larger breaker may be required.

-To be safe, always check the owner’s manual for your specific model to determine the correct size breaker.
+To ensure safety and accuracy, always refer to the owner’s manual for your specific model and verify the recommended breaker size.

 What are the Dimensions of a Standard Window Air Conditioner?